GoogleCloudPlatform/kube-jenkins-imager/README.md

 1. Access the URL output when you created your deployment.
 Click the login button and use the username and password that was output by the `cluster_up.sh` script:

-1. After a successful login you should see the Jenkins admin landing page with a default backup job:
+1. After a successful login you should see the Jenkins admin landing page:

     ![](img/jenkins.png)